-The huge and very popular Princes Park has two off-leash areas - one down the southern end around Crawford Oval, and another further north adjacent to the Princes Park Bowling Club (find it along Bowen Crescent).
+The huge and very popular Princes Park dog park in Melbourne has two off-leash areas: one down the southern end around Crawford Oval, and another further north adjacent to the Princes Park Bowling Club (find it along Bowen Crescent).

 Crawford Oval is a large, unfenced area where the off-leash part runs south of the Royal Parade - Princes Park Drive pathway.
-Plenty of grass to run around on, and a few trees ringing the perimiter for sniffing and... other business.
-It is super-close to busy roads, so do keep that in mind given it's unfenced.
+There's plenty of grass to run around on, and a few trees fringing the perimeter for sniffing and... other business.

-The off-leash area near the bowling club is often more popular with its seating and shade, bins and water tap.
+The off-leash area near the bowling club is often more popular thanks to plenty of seating, shade, and a water tap.
 It's still not fenced, but a lovely place for pups and humans to hang out in nature with the multitude of other dog-happy folks.
 You'll find the path separates the off-leash from the on-leash area but do check the signs.

-Usually a football oval, the off-leash area at Citizen's Park is available only when approved sporting events and training are not taking place.
-When the are in use, dogs are required to be on a lead within 10 metres of the sporting grounds.
+The off-leash area at Citizen's Park in Richmond is available only when approved sporting events and training are not taking place.
+When they are in use, dogs are required to be on a lead within 10 metres of the sporting grounds.

-It's a lovely park, as well as being Richmond's largest, with picnic areas, exercise stations, toilets, drinking fountains, pavilion, and barbecues.
-Perfect for a sunny summer's day.
+Citizens Park is a lovely dog park in Melbourne to check out, as well as being Richmond's largest park, with picnic areas, exercise stations, toilets, drinking fountains, pavilion, and barbecues.
+Perfect for a sunny summer's day!

 5. Caulfield Park

-An unfenced oval popular with Caulfield residents, the dog park here is located in Princes Park.
-The western end along Hawthorn Road is on-leash only, and includes picnic areas and playgrounds.
+An unfenced oval popular with Caulfield residents, the Caulfield Park dog park is located in Princes Park.
+The western end along Hawthorn Road is on-leash only and includes picnic areas and playgrounds.

-The centre of the park on the east-side of the pavilion is designated off-leash, and the end nearest Park Crescent is on-leash.
+The centre of the park on the east side of the pavilion is a designated off-leash zone, and the end nearest Park Crescent is on-leash.

 6. Sir Zelman Cowen Park, Kooyong

-Among the barbecues and playground of the newly re-named Sir Zelman Cowen Park, you'll find picturesque off-lead areas, but only during designated times.
-Much like other off-leash areas you'll need to be mindful of sports events and communicty activities.
-You'll also need to use a leash when walking between the off-lead areas.
+Among the barbecues and playground of the re-named Sir Zelman Cowen Park, you'll find picturesque off-leash areas, but only during designated times.
+Much like other off-leash dog parks in Melbourne, you'll need to be mindful of sports events and community activities.
+You'll also need to use a leash when walking between the off-leash areas.

-Sir Zelman Cowen have some of the strictest dog-handling rules, so brush up before you go: Dogs are not permitted to run off-lead when the sports fields are in use or anywhere else in the park, you must carry a lead which can control your dog if it behaves in a manner which threatens any person or animal, pups must be kept off the garden beds and out of children's playground areas, you'll need to pick up poop, on-lead while on footpaths, and all pooches must be under control and non-threatening at all times.
+Sir Zelman Cowen has some of the strictest dog-handling rules, so brush up before you go: Dogs are not permitted to run off-leash when the sports fields are in use or anywhere else in the park; you must carry a lead which can control your dog if it behaves in a manner which threatens any person or animal; pups must be kept off the garden beds and out of children's playground areas; you'll need to pick up poop, on-lead while on footpaths, and all pooches must be under control and non-threatening at all times.